Jonny Craig: Dance Gavin Dance and Emarosa (2007–2012)

-On August 18, 2010, Dance Gavin Dance parted ways with vocalist Kurt Travis, and Jonny Craig, along with other original vocalist, Jon Mess, returned to the band to record a new album.
+On August 18, 2010, Dance Gavin Dance parted ways with vocalist Kurt Travis.
+Craig returned to the band to record a new album, along with original vocalist Jon Mess.
 The reunited lineup would also embark on a headlining run the following spring.
 Craig was to remain in Emarosa as well.

 The rapper Game and DJ Skee sampled Craig's vocals on the song "Heels & Dresses" from their Break Lights mixtape album, which comes from the song "The Robot With Human Hair Pt.
 1."
 Rapper Bizzy Bone also sampled Craig's vocals on the song "Bottled Up Like Smoke" from his Crossover EP and Crossroads album, using portions of "I Still Feel Her pt.
 III" from his debut solo album, "A Dream Is a Question You Don't Know How to Answer."